SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.6.md

 #### SLNetComNotificationThread: Delay between notifications \[ID_29599\]

-In SLNet, up to now, the SLNetComNotificationThread had a delay of 15 ms between notifica-tions.
+In SLNet, up to now, the SLNetComNotificationThread had a delay of 15 ms between notifications.
 In cases where a large number of notifications had to be processed, the total delay could be significant.

 #### Elasticsearch: Problem with postfilters \[ID_29602\]